Loading [MathJax]/jax/output/HTML-CSS/jax.js

 So far, we have seen how to simulate an outbreak using a stochastic, discrete-time, individual contact model (ICM) with three (SIR) compartments, and how we can very approximately simulate the effects of different levels of the two main classes of public health interventions for such an outbreak.

 Based on our simple SIR model, we have determined that reducing either the exposure rate by social distancing (including self-isolation and/or formal quarantine), or the probability of infection via simple hygiene methods can have a dramatic impact on the rate at which new infections occur, and the total number of infections.
-And that both measures used together are even more effective.2 Most importantly, the public health measures spread out the epidemic, thus lowering the peak of the epidemic curve, allowing hospital and other health care services to cope with the influx of patients.
+And that both measures used together are even more effective.We will investigate whether the effects of the different intervention types are additive or multiplicative in a future post.
+Most importantly, the public health measures spread out the epidemic, thus lowering the peak of the epidemic curve, allowing hospital and other health care services to cope with the influx of patients.

 In the next post, we’ll explore making our model more sophisticated, and thus closer to reality, in various ways.